miteshksingh/InterviewPrep-101/SystemDesign/0_SystemDesignIntro.md

 * Store all data of a user on the same DB?
 * Handling hot users who tweet a lot?
 * When to introduce Cache?
+  * Have different servers for cache which will be queried by app servers
+  * Memcache
 * Should we add load balancing for DB?

 ### Identifying Bottlenecks